aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 }
 ```

-Create a test event just like this one below with the above JSON text:
+Create a test event like this one below with the above JSON text:
 ![lambda-test.png](/static/advanced/hook/lambda-test.png "lambda-test")

+##### Test Scenario 1: Compliant Configuration

+When you execute the test with the above payload, you should receive a successful response:
 Click on the test button to test this hook, you will see the lambda return something similar to this:

 ```JSON